slausmeister/AutoHDR/readme.md

 # Architectual Concerns

-Our model has 8 settings to play with.
-Exposure adjusts overall brightness, ensuring a balanced level where both shadows and highlights retain detail without overexposure or underexposure.
-Contrast controls the difference between dark and light areas, essential for HDR.
-Highlights manage brightness in lighter parts, crucial for avoiding overexposure and maintaining detail in bright regions.
-Shadows adjust brightness in darker areas, vital for revealing details without making them unnaturally bright.
-In other words or model needs to understand the effect of the settings on both the darkest and the brightest areas of the images at the same time; we have long range dependencies.
+Our model has 8 settings to play with. *Exposure* adjusts overall brightness, ensuring a balanced level where both shadows and highlights retain detail without overexposure or underexposure. *Contrast* controls the difference between dark and light areas, essential for HDR. *Highlights* manage brightness in lighter parts, crucial for avoiding overexposure and maintaining detail in bright regions. *Shadows* adjust brightness in darker areas, vital for revealing details without making them unnaturally bright.
+Similarly one can adjust *Whites*, *Blacks*, *Vibrance* and *Shadows*.
+That is why our model needs to understand the effect of the settings on both the darkest and the brightest areas of the images at the same time.
+In other words, we have long range dependencies.
 Our choice therefore lands on a Vision Transformer.

 The settings are all in the interval (-100,100) except for Exposure which lies in (-5,5).
-We can scale all these intervals down to (-1,1) and train our model to $(-1,1)^n$ by choosing $\operatorname{tanh}()$ as the final activation of our ViT.
-After training we can rescale the logits to use them in Lightroom.
-If we want to use the standard Google ViT we can just replace the final layer as follows:
+So, we scale all these intervals down to (-1,1) and train our model to $(-1,1)^n$ by choosing $\operatorname{tanh}()$ as the final activation of our ViT.
+After training we rescale the logits to use them in Lightroom.
+To use the standard Google ViT, we replace the final layer as follows:

 ```python
 model = ViTForImageClassification(config)